Skip to main content

 • install_version() from a specific version of a CRAN package.

-For example, to install the babynames package from its Github repository, you can use:
+For example, to install the babynames package from its GitHub repository, you can use:

 devtools::install_github("hadley/babynames")

-After you spend more time with R, it is normal that you use install.packages() a few times per week or even per day, and given the speed at what R packages are developed, is possible that sooner than later you will need to update or replace your beloved packages.
+After you spend more time with R, it is normal that you use install.packages() a few times per week or even per day, and given the speed at which R packages are developed, it is possible that sooner than later you will need to update or replace your beloved packages.
 In this section, you will find a few functions that can help you to manage your collection.

 • To check what packages are installed on your computer, you can use: